SalmaZed/AI-Project/README.md

 # AI-Project
-This repository contains an Artificial Intelligence (AI) project implemented for an introductory course to AI at the German University in Cairo (GUC).
+This repository contains a project implemented for an introductory course to AI at the German University in Cairo (GUC).

 Having an Ironman theme, the aim of this project is to formulate a search plan that Iron Man can follow to defeat Thanos (if one exists).
 The following search algorithms are implemented in this project: